NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Market Comparison

 There are many hosting sites that offers shared hosting plans and services.
-They each ..... with different advantages
+They each come with different advantages.

-bluehost is the official Wordpress recommandation and might be a preffered choise for wordpress users.
+Bluehost is the official Wordpress recommandation and might be a preffered choise for wordpress users.
 They also have a 24/7 customer suppert.
 HostGator offers unlimited storage and unmetered bandwidth.
 DreamHost offers shared hosting plans, with a focus on security and unlimited traffic.
 While Bluehost typically comes with a standard 30-day guarantee, DreamHost has a 97-day Money back gurarantee, that gives you more time to evaluate their services without risk.
 Dreamhost also offers cloud hosting plans, which Bluehost no longer offers.
+Even though most shared hosting plans offers simular services it might be worth some resourch to find the hosting service that best suit your needs, preferances and prioreties.

 ## Conclusion